kc1nn4y/dbldatachallenge/README.md

 ## Installation

-This project requires the software mentioned in [Software](#software) to be installed.
+This project requires the software mentioned in [Software](#software) and [Setting up the database](#setting-up-the-database) to be installed.
 The libraries mentioned in [Libraries](#libraries) are also mandatory, however these will be automatically installed and imported within the Jupyter Notebooks.
 The dataset that was used can be found and downloaded in [Dataset](#dataset), which will be needed for the code to run properly.

 Please run the Jupyter Notebooks in the following order:
 ```py